Richard Morningstar: Career

 On 20 April 2009, Ambassador Morningstar was named to the position of the Special Envoy of the United States Secretary of State for Eurasian Energy.
 In that capacity Morningstar represented the United States at the signing ceremony of the intergovernmental agreement of the Nabucco pipeline.
 He has strongly opposed the possible participation of Iran in the Nabucco project.

 Morningstar has been a visiting scholar and diplomat in residence at the Stanford University Institute for International Studies, a lecturer in law at Stanford Law School and an adjunct professor at Harvard University's John F. Kennedy School of Government.

 On 27 April 2012, Morningstar was nominated for the US Ambassadorship in Azerbaijan.
 On 30 June 2012, the U.S. Senate confirmed this appointment.
+He gave a speech in defense of Free Thought University on April 11, 2013, a day after it was closed by the government of Azerbaijan.

 In 2014 Morningstar was named director of the Atlantic Council’s New Global Energy Center.

 Personal life

 Richard Morningstar is married to Faith Pierce Morningstar, a former board member of the democracy promotion and human rights group Freedom House, with two sons and two daughters.
 He also has 12 grandchildren.